 Dear Comrade Pon:

-2. Angkar made the decision that if the lowlife Ya continues hiding his enemy lines and traitorous acts, Angkar will decide to kill him.
+1. Before ten to nine this morning, based on the document and report gathered from our comrades, I reported to Angkar about Ya's case concerning his conscience.2.
+Angkar made the decision that if the lowlife Ya continues hiding his enemy lines and traitorous acts, Angkar will decide to kill him.
 This action was taken in order to keep him from playing tricks on us.
 One time he accidentally mentioned it [the book], and then another time he denied the [existence of] the entire whole book.
-His action was regarded as disrespectful towards not only the Security Committee but also the Party.
+His action was regarded as disrespectful towards not only the Security Committee but also the Party.3.
+Therefore, you Comrade can employ hot torture methods with force for long periods of time upon brother Ya.
+Even if it may cause death, you Comrade, will not be accused of disobeying Party regulations.

 With warm revolutionary fraternity!

-October 1, 1976
+DuchOctober 1, 1976

 Yes, ordering torture in "warm revolutionary fraternity!"
 Another letter head shows the Khmer Rouge motto to be six words, translated as; Independence, Peace, Neutrality, Sovereignty, Democracy, and Prosperous & Abundant Living Standard.
 The party didn't quite live up to its billing.